asifpathan48/Radar-Detector/README.md

 ## Installation
 1. Connect the components according to the provided schematic.
 2. Upload the Arduino sketch to the Arduino Uno.
+3. Save and run the provided Processing code.
-3. Power on the system and observe real-time object detection.
+4. Power on the system and observe real-time object detection with visual feedback.

 ## Usage
 1. Place the radar detector in the desired location.
-2. The system will scan the surroundings and detect objects in real-time.
+2. Observe the visual feedback: red indicates obstacles, green indicates no obstacles.
 3. Adjust sensitivity and servo motor movement as needed.

 ## Contributions